7 Ways to Manage Sales after the Coronavirus Pandemic

 Companies selling products to thousands of consumers can hardly make the first move and contact every customer out there, but there is another solution to the problem.

-Namely, you can take customer service to a higher level and allow users to get in touch through multiple channels.
+Namely, you can boost customer service to a higher level and allow users to get in touch through multiple channels.
 If you haven’t activated these services yet, we recommend you to do it as soon as possible:

 - Live Chat: Hire customer service agents to answer users’ questions in real-time.